jeff-vincent/asyncio-chat-server/README.md

 5. Open several other terminals, and from within them, run: `telnet 127.0.0.1 8888`
 6. Set usernames, and begin messaging.
 7. To access a current user list, type: `/users`
-8. To send a direct message to one other chat member, type: `/dm :<username>: <your message>
+8. To send a direct message to one other chat member, type: `/dm :recipient username: your message...`